-The concert will celebrate the work of Franz Marc, who was killed at Verdun.
-His pencil sketches made during that battle will be transformed with colour in a dramatic slide show to be shown for the first time.
-The music will be by Marc’s contemporaries, both French and German, many of whom died on the battle field.
+The concert celebrates the work of Franz Marc, who was killed at Verdun.
+His pencil sketches made during that battle are transformed with colour in a dramatic slide show to be shown for the first time.
+The music by Marc’s contemporaries, both French and German, many of whom died on the battle field.

 Music: Maurice Ravel, Albert Roussel, Erwin Schulhoff, Botho Sigwart, Rudi Stephan, Pierre Vellones, Mel Bonnis and Louis Vierne.